jonathanwarkentin/trello-timebox/README.md

 The script trello_retrieval.py (specifically the function get_cards, provided API and user credentials) gets all cards on a Trello user's board and sorts them by due date (the benefit of which is it sorts together cards from all lists rather than within each list).
 The function get_tasks_for_days will get all cards with due dates in the next x days, print them all with due dates and time estimates.

-The timebox.py is presently purely for interaction with trello_retrieval.py, and calendar_scheduling.py, currently in development, will be used for interaction with Google Calendar.
+timebox.py is presently purely for command-line interaction with trello_retrieval.py, and calendar_scheduling.py, currently in development, will be used for interaction with Google Calendar.

+___

-To Run:
+### To Run:
  - Set the following environment variables
    * USERNAME (Trello User ID)
    * API_KEY (obtained from Trello API signup)